 The Push for Rainbow Talent in Global Mobility – Part 1

 Globally, the proportion of female employees engaged in international assignments is merely 14%.
-While this percentage may differ across industries and regions, the overall picture is clear: even in well-developed markets, achieving gender parity is far from satisfactory (Mercer, 2019).
+While this percentage may differ across industries and regions, the overall picture is clear: even in well-developed markets, achieving gender parity is far from satisfactory.

-Female and minority talent miss opportunities because they are not transparent.
-They need to be made aware of the possibilities and often need access to the informal networks where participants are nominated for such opportunities.
+Female and minority talent often miss opportunities because they lack transparency.
+They need to be made aware of the possibilities and usually require access to the informal networks where participants are nominated for such opportunities.
 Even worse, white men tend to nominate other white men for international career opportunities within the military tradition and other old boys’ clubs.
-Most assignments are still nomination based.
+Most assignments are still nomination-based.
 You get the gist.
-The outcome of the survey by KPMG (2018) brings hope in this aspect, as nearly half of the companies surveyed indicated that the review of their Global Mobility processes would broaden communication to all employees about opportunities.

-- People with a broad range on the mental health spectrum
+• People with a broad range of the mental health spectrum

 Or there is the assumption that a married gay couple would have a hard time in specific locations because of the lack of legal acceptance of their marriage.
 Sometimes members of the LGBTQIA+ community are not even out of the closet within their companies.
 Although society has become much more open in the last 20 years, we must remember there could be many reasons why employees might not want to disclose everything about themselves to their employers.